inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 of all sorts, fandangos, and various kinds of amusements and knavery.
 		-- Richard Henry Dama, "Two Years Before the Mast", 1840 Give me a sleeping pill and tell me your troubles.
-When the saleman's car broke down, he walked to the nearest farmhouse to ask if he could stay the night.
+When the man's car broke down, he walked to the nearest farmhouse to ask if he could stay the night.
 The farmer agreed to put him up.
 "I live alone," he continued, "you can have the bedroom at the top of the stairs, to the right."
-	"Oh, never mind," the disappointed salesman said.
+	"Oh, never mind," the disappointed sman said.
 "I think I'm in the wrong joke."
 Grabel's Law:
 	2 is not equal to 3 -- not even for large values of 2.